yossarians/yossarians/README.md

 ![](https://github.com/yossarians/yossarians/blob/main/pval1.png)
 *Source: xkcd comics*

-Of course, their conclusion is likely incorrect since they violated the assumptions of p-values and neglected to calculate the family-wise error rate.
+Of course, their conclusion is dubious since they violated the assumptions of p-values and neglected to use the family-wise error rate.

-Well, you've found my github profile!
-You can explore my past and active projects by searching for the *portfolio* folder after clicking on the **Repositories** tab.